 Radon kits include a collector.
 A person with the kit should leave it in the lowest habited room of the house for 2–7 days.
 They can then send the collected sample to a laboratory for evaluation.

 If the radon readings are high, a number of methods can help manage the issue.

 - Sub-slab depressurization, or soil suction: This consists of a vent pipe system and a fan that pulls radon from under the house, venting it to the outside.

 - Improving ventilation: Also, avoid moving radon from lower floors to the rest of the home.

 - Radon sump system: A sump is an under-floor cavity into which a pipe is inserted.
 A fan pulls air and radon up and away from the home.

 - Positive pressurization: These systems constantly blow fresh filtered air into the home to clear out radon.

-Although studies have demonstrated the link between radon and cancer, its implications for health at the levels found in the home are still up for debate, with smoking making conclusions difficult to draw.
+Although studies have demonstrated the link between radon and cancer, its implications for health at the levels that occur in the home are still up for debate, with smoking making conclusions difficult to reach.